 Want Us To Contact You?

 A single DUI charge may be difficult enough to manage, let alone a history of DUI charges.
-However, an experienced and results-oriented lawyer can help you navigate the legal system of multiple DUIs.
-Wayne T. Schoeneberg has over 40 years of experience navigating the Missouri legal system, and he can calmly and comfortably guide you through your DUI charge, even if you have a past history of DUI convictions.
+However, an experienced, multiple DUI attorney who’s helped many people who faced the same charges you have can help.
+Wayne T. Schoeneberg has over 40 years of experience navigating the Missouri legal system.
+He can guide guide you through your DUI charge, even if you have a history of DUI convictions.

 Missouri’s BAC Threshold

-Recall that in Missouri, motorists are prohibited from operating or being in “actual physical control” of a vehicle while they have an excessive blood alcohol concentration (BAC) of .08% or more or while they are in an intoxicated condition due to alcohol or drugs.
-The BAC threshold is reduced to .04% for motorists operating a commercial vehicle and .02% for underage drivers (under 21 years old).
+As you may already know, in Missouri, motorists are prohibited from operating or being in “actual physical control” of a vehicle while they have an excessive blood alcohol concentration (BAC) of .08% or more or under the influence of drugs.

-Note that a Missouri motorist can get a DUI (or DWI) without actually driving.
+It’s also worth noting here that Missouri motorist can get a DUI (or DWI) without actually driving.
 According to the Missouri courts, a person could be charged with DWI merely for being in “actual physical control” of a vehicle, which does not require that the car actually be in motion.